Prathamesh-Ghatole/100DaysOfCode-Writer/README.md

 ```python install -r requirements.txt```
 - If you have multiple versions of python installed, use
 ```python3 install -r requirements.txt```
+- Tip: You can optionally add the path to the script's folder to environment variables for quick access.
+[Windows]

 ### Final